 Connectivity equals value

 The demand for procurement talent with the technical savvy to drive and access this level of connectivity is high, leading to what is referred to as a skills gap.
-This skills shortage means that employers are all competing for top procurement talent, with many reporting that they just can’t seem to attract the right skill set into their organization.
+This skills shortage means that employers are all competing for top talent, with many reporting that they just can’t seem to attract the right skill set into their organization.

-Even very lengthy on-the-job experience cannot compensate for not keeping up with the rapidly changing digital procurement landscape.
+Even very lengthy on-the-job experience cannot compensate for not keeping up with the rapidly changing digital landscape.
 The most experienced procurement professionals must keep up with their younger counterparts in terms of digital skills and knowledge.

 The solution?
 Grow your own digital-savvy procurement talent